'Joy Doll Drive' will help get American Girl dolls to children in crisis

 The next thing her parents, Allison and Terry Barcus, knew, she was setting up stations of her hospital throughout the house.
 Leah became the youngest member of the International Doll Doctors’ Association and began fixing dolls for others, using whatever money she made to buy supplies so she could give dolls to children in orphanages or group homes.

-After she gave dolls to Safe Arbor Advocacy Center, a local agency that helps Fredericksburg area children who have been abused, Travis Bird sent her a letter of commendation, along with a challenge coin and patch.
+After she gave dolls to Safe Harbor Advocacy Center, a local agency that helps Fredericksburg area children who have been abused, Travis Bird sent her a letter of commendation, along with a challenge coin and patch.
 He’s a member of the center’s board of directors and Spotsylvania County’s commonwealth’s attorney.

 “Your donations put a smile on a young child’s face and a warmth in their heart to know that people and society does care about them, and want to help them heal and recover,” Bird wrote.